boyahou/boyahou.github.io/_pages/about.md

 ---

-I am a final year PhD student in the ECE department at the University of Illinois, Urbana-Champaign.
+I am a final year PhD student in the ECE department at University of Illinois, Urbana-Champaign.
 I am fortunate to be advised by Prof. [Subhonmesh Bose](http://boses.ece.illinois.edu/).
-Prior to this, I received B.Tech. from Zhejiang University and M.Eng. from University of Illinois, Urbana-Champaign in 2019.
+I received B.Tech. from Zhejiang University and M.Eng. from University of Illinois, Urbana-Champaign in 2019.

 Please find my CV here: [CV](../assets/BoyaCV.pdf)